Faculty Guide For Student Accommodations

 - Clear pathways of obstructions.

-- Inform the student if the furniture has been rearranged.
+- Inform the student if the staff or students rearrange the furniture

-- When offering a seat to a student, place the student’s hand on the back or arm of the seat, and allow the student to seat himself or herself.
+- When offering a seat to a student, place the student’s hand on the chair’s back or arm and allow the student to seat himself or herself.

 - Clearly and precisely, read aloud anything written on the board.